Public-Health-Scotland/dose_instruction_parser/doc/sphinx/README.md

 * The `Makefile` sets compilation options such as the source for the documentation (`SOURCEDIR`) and location to build to (`BUILDDIR`)
 * Commands under "`clean`" are run when `make clean` is executed.
 Note this includes setting up the GitHub pages git worktree
-* [`sphinx-apidoc`](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) is used to automatically generate documentation for public functions in the `di_parser` package
+* [`sphinx-apidoc`](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) is used to automatically generate documentation for public functions in the `dose_instruction_parser` package

 ### Adding to the documentation